 Global Alpha 1 Antitrypsin Deficiency Treatment Market Trends:

 The global market is presently experiencing growth on account of the rising cases of the alpha 1 antitrypsin deficiency and the increasing prevalence of chronic respiratory diseases.
 Besides this, technological advancements in diagnostic methods, along with the development of innovative processes for the production and purification of AAT, are positively influencing the demand for the treatment.
 Furthermore, the increasing expenditure on research and development (R&D) in asthma and chronic obstructive pulmonary disease (COPD) treatment, in confluence with the growing number of awareness programs, is propelling the growth of the market.
 However, the sudden spread of the coronavirus disease (COVID-19) and lockdowns imposed by governments of numerous countries have negatively influenced the market growth on account of temporary disturbances caused in the supply chain and operations of manufacturing units.
 The market is expected to experience growth once normalcy is regained.
-Looking forward, the market value is projected to reach US$ 2.42 Billion by 2025, expanding at a CAGR of 8.40% during the forecast period (2020-2025).
+Looking forward, the market value is projected to reach US$ 2.9 Billion by 2027, expanding at a CAGR of

 - Based on the treatment type, the market has been segmented into augmentation therapy, bronchodilators, corticosteroids, oxygen therapy and others.